Is your home bird proof? Cockatiels should never be left in a room alone. They can go about their business

-swiftly and quietly, severely injuring themselves.
-Think of your bird as a toddler with wings, and use the same
+an accident happens.
+Think of your bird as a toddler with wings, and exercise the same

 According to the American Veterinary Medical Association and the American Association of Poison Control